 Amen is one of the most used words in all of Christianity.
-What does amen mean?
+What is the meaning of amen in the Bible?
 Why do we say amen after a prayer, or when the preacher makes a good point, and for so many other reasons.
 In some cases, saying “amen” has become just something we do.
 It is more important than that.

-In this article, the intent is to share what does amen mean, why do we say it, and hopefully express that this Hebrew word has more significance than a mere term in our modern-day “Christianese” language.
+In this article, the intent is to share what does amen meaning in Bible, why do we say it, and hopefully express that this Hebrew word has more significance than a mere term in our modern-day “Christianese” language.

 Check out this teaching from Evangelist Jason D’Ambrosio “What does Amen Mean?”

 The word “amen” is from the ancient Hebrew language.
+Which you can also see in the Hebrew Bible.
 Some of us pronounce it Ah-Men, while others say Ay-men.
 It is a bit like the Judeo-Christian version of “You say tomato (to-ma-to) I say tomato (to-may-to).
 At the end of the day, the pronunciation is not as important as how we apply it.

 Amen in ancient Hebrew is pronounced (aw-mane).
-In the original language, we find amen meaning “So be it, truth, verily, truly“.
-We find the word amen in the Scriptures many times within both the old and new testament.
-One of the first places that we see amen in the scripture is in Deuteronomy.
-Interestingly enough, unlike when we find it in psalms or in the New Testament, amen in Deuteronomy appears while the curses of the law are being shared.
+In the original language, we define amen or amen means “so be it” or “So be it, truth, verily, truly“.
+We find the Hebrew word amen in the Scriptures many times within both the old and new testament.
+One of the first places that we see amen history or amen in the scripture is in Deuteronomy.
+Interestingly enough, unlike when we find it in psalms or in the New Testament, amen in the same word in Deuteronomy appears while the curses of the law are being shared.